Why LangChain Needs CTO-Level Leadership to Reach Production

 These pressures are not just academic; they affect customer experience, budget forecasts, and ultimately business confidence in AI.

-The Hidden Decisions That Break LangChain Systems
+LangChain Limitations and Risks in 2026: The Hidden Decisions That Break Production Systems

 These choices collectively define LangChain production architecture, shaping how systems behave under real-world load, cost pressure, and operational risk.
 Several architectural choices in LangChain-powered systems appear straightforward in prototypes, but their implications become significant at scale.
 These are not simple implementation details.
 They are foundational system behaviours that shape reliability, cost, and correctness.